hdShang/arxiv-daily/docs/cs-RO/2025-06-26/papers/250620982v1-our-coding-adventure-using-llms-to-personalise-the-narrative-of-a-ta.md

 ---
 layout: default
-title: Our Coding Adventure: Using LLMs to Personalise the Narrative of a Tangible Programming Robot for Preschoolers
+title: "Our Coding Adventure: Using LLMs to Personalise the Narrative of a Tangible Programming Robot for Preschoolers"
 ---

 # Our Coding Adventure: Using LLMs to Personalise the Narrative of a Tangible Programming Robot for Preschoolers